Financial New Year's resolution examples plus the motivation you'll need to meet them.

-What if you don't meet them?
+Scary because, what if you don't meet your New Year financial goals?
 What if you don't even get close?

-I want to show you what financial resolutions are, lots of examples to inspire you to set achievable ones, and then some motivations/consequences you can set up to make it more likely you'll meet them.
+And I want to take my own experiences with both setting and meeting financial goals to show you what financial resolutions are, lots of examples to inspire you to set achievable ones, and then some motivations/consequences you can set up to make it more likely that you'll meet them.

 What are Financial New Year's Resolutions?

-Financial New Year's resolutions are any goal you resolve to accomplish that has a money component to it.
+Financial New Year's resolutions are any goal you resolve to accomplish next year that has some sort of money component to it.